Last Updated on June 13, 2015 by MBAUniverse.com News Desk

 The Percentile Ranking

 The percentile rank of your score shows you the percentage of tests taken with scores lower than you for the most recent three-year period.
-Every year, each test taker’s score is updated with the most recent year’s percentiles.
+Every year, each test takers score is updated with the most recent years percentiles.

 Using a combination of GMAT scores, transcripts, work experience, essays, and interviews, admissions professionals strive to build strong, cohesive cohorts each year.
 Comparing each individual GMAT score with the most recent three years of test scores gives them a more complete picture of the B-school applicant pool.
+For example, if you achieve a Total score of 690 that places you in the 87th percentile, it means that your total score and skill level are greater than 87 percent of all GMAT test takers over the past three years.
+GMAT scores are valid for five years.
+Even though your GMAT score wouldnt change, your percentile ranking might change when compared to a fresh pool of applicants.

 Related Article